Efficient construction of Lie group-equivariant and permutation-invariant spaces: Application to some rotation groups

 \section{Application to some rotation groups}

-In this section, we apply our construction to the groups $SU(2)$ and $SO(3)$, which naturally appear in quantum mechanics, molecular mechanics, and computer graphics.
-We show how the matrices~\eqref{eq:matM} and~\eqref{eq:M_GE_PI} simplify for these specific groups, and investigate the algebraic properties of the GE and GE-PI bases.
+We now apply our construction to the groups $SU(2)$ and $SO(3)$, which naturally appear in quantum mechanics, molecular mechanics, and computer graphics.
+Specifically, the generators of the underlying Lie algebra are taken as the infinitesimal rotations under the ZYZ convention.
+We show how the matrices~\eqref{eq:matM} and~\eqref{eq:matM-PI} simplify for these specific groups, and investigate the algebraic properties of the corresponding GE and GE-PI bases.
 In particular, we provide their exact dimensionality and prove asymptotic estimates.